Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Perhaps translators, thinking in terms of the ancient Maccabean revolt, felt that this was the appropriate phrase to use.
 But several translations do word it differently: “the people who know their God shall stand firm and take action” (ESV); “the people who know their God will be strong and will resist him” (NLT).

 Well, it is not wise perhaps to speculate too much on these matters, but it may help to keep an open mind and to understand that God’s way of looking at people or situations is often different to ours.
+(See “Capsule 11“ on this subject.)
 Paul also stated that in the End Time, when “the man of sin is revealed, the son of perdition”, he will “oppose and exalt himself above all that is called God or that is worshiped.”
-That prophetic message seems to imply that other religions besides Christianity will also suffer persecution.
+That prophetic message implies that other religions besides Christianity will also suffer persecution.

 In this modern, secular world the battle line is not so much between Christianity and other religions; it is between those who have faith in a benevolent Higher Power and those who don’t.